 Enable DHCP Check this box to enable the DHCP server on your router.
-Uncheck to Server: disable this function.

-DHCP IP Address Enter the starting and ending IP addresses for the DHCP server's IP Range: assignment.

-Note: If you statically (manually) assign IP addresses to your computers or devices, make sure the IP addresses are outside of this range or you may have an IP conflict.

-DHCP Lease Time: The length of time for the IP address lease.
-Enter the Lease time in minutes.

-Always Broadcast: Enable this feature to broadcast your networks DHCP server to LAN/WI AN clients.
+Uncheck to DHCP SERVER SETTINGS Server: disable this function.
+Use this section to configure the built-in DHCP Server to assign IP addresses to the computers on your network.
+DHCP IP Enter the starting and ending IP addresses for the DHCP server's IP Enable DHCP Server: DHCP IP Address Range: 192.168.0.100 Address Range: assignment. to 192.168.0.199 DHCP Lease Time: 1440 (minutes) Always broadcast: 📝 (compatibility for some DHCP Clients) Note: If you statically (manually) assign IP addresses to your computers NetBIOS announcement: or devices, make sure the IP addresses are outside of this range or you Learn NetBIOS from WAN: may have an IP conflict.
+NetBIOS Scope: (optional) NetBIOS node type : Broadcast only (use when no WINS servers configured) Point-to-Point (no broadcast) DHCP Lease The length of time for the IP address lease.
+Enter the Lease time in Mixed-mode (Broadcast then Point-to-Point) Time: minutes.
+Hybrid (Point-to-Point then Broadcast) Primary WINS IP Address: Always Enable this feature to broadcast your networks DHCP server to LAN/ Secondary WINS IP Address: Broadcast: WI AN clients.
+ADD DHCP RESERVATION